BlockScan: Detecting Anomalies in Blockchain Transactions: Related Work

 Besides transformer-based methods, non-transformer-based methods for anomalous transaction detection comprise two main categories: traditional ML and rule-based approaches.
 The first category employs conventional models like Gaussian mixture models to estimate transaction density~\citep{yang2019abnormal}, flagging low-density transactions as anomalous.
 However, these methods heavily depend on the quality of transaction features used for representations, limiting their generalizability.
 Heuristic-based approaches, such as those detecting anomalies through sequence length analysis~\citep{gai2023blockchain}, make simplified assumptions about transaction patterns.
 While straightforward to implement, these heuristics are often too rigid and can be easily circumvented by adversaries who don't conform to expected patterns.

 \textbf{Inter-Transaction and Local Network Anomaly Detection} Moving beyond individual transactions, a higher level anomaly detection analyzes a set of transactions or entities (\eg smart contracts) to detect suspicious interactions.
-Graph Neural Networks (GNNs) are a prominent technique in this space~\cite{wang2021review,appiah2023multivul,chang2024anomalous,sharma2022graph}.
+For instance, BERT4ETH~\citep{bert4eth} applies BERT-like pre-training to transaction histories for account-level fraud detection, which tackles the different scope from our focus.
+Graph Neural Networks (GNNs) are another prominent technique in this space~\cite{wang2021review,appiah2023multivul,chang2024anomalous,sharma2022graph}.
 They model blockchain data as a graph, where transactions and addresses can be nodes, and the flow of value or calls between them form edges.
 GNNs are effective at learning representations of nodes based on their local neighborhood and can identify anomalies like small money laundering rings, unusual interaction sequences between a few contracts~\cite{wang2021review}.
 While powerful for capturing these localized relational anomalies, GNNs often abstract the fine-grained internal details of each transaction that low-level approaches like \sys focus on.
 The insights from inter-transaction analysis could potentially serve as a complementary signal to \sys's intra-transactional findings.

 \textbf{Chain-level Temporal Anomaly Detection} The higher level of anomaly detection shifts the focus on analyzing network-wide statistics and temporal sequences of blockchain activity.
 This involves monitoring time-series data derived from the blockchain, such as the total transaction volume per unit of time, average gas prices, the creation rate of new smart contracts or the frequency of specific global events~\cite{maheshwari2023illicit,xia2024novel}.
 Anomalies at this level might manifest as sudden, unexpected spikes or drops in these global metrics, indicating large-scale events like network congestion, widespread exploitation of a common vulnerability, or coordinated market manipulation.
 Various time-series analysis techniques can be employed, ranging from classical statistical models (\eg Autoregressive Integrated Moving Average~\cite{schmidl2022anomaly}) to machine learning models like LSTM~\cite{zamanzadeh2024deep}.
 While these macro-level and temporal approaches are crucial for understanding the overall health and security trends of a blockchain ecosystem, they generally do not provide insights into the maliciousness of a specific, individual transaction's internal logic, which is the primary objective of \sys.